Jeremiah W. (Jay) Nixon

 JAY NIXON is serving his second term as governor of Missouri.
 Garnering the highest margin of victory for a non-incumbent governor in 44 years, Nixon was overwhelmingly elected by Missourians as their 55th Governor on Nov.
 4, 2008, to lead the state in a new direction.
 Gov. Nixon was elected to a second term on Nov.
 6, 2012.

-Governor Nixon has put forward an agenda to make government more efficient, effective and responsive to the needs of Missouri families.
-He is committed to attracting the jobs of the future to Missouri, making health care more affordable and placing a college education within reach for middle-class students.
+As Governor, Jay Nixon has worked to make government more efficient, effective and responsive to the needs of Missouri families.
+He is committed to maintaining fiscal discipline, creating jobs, growing the economy and investing in public education.

 Gov. Nixon has made a strong public education system one of his chief priorities.
-During his first year in office, Missouri’s public elementary and secondary schools received a record amount of funding.
-Similarly, even as other states were cutting funding for their universities and raising tuition by double digits, the Governor reached a historic agreement to freeze tuition rates for the 2009-2010 school year and keep funding for those schools stable.
+Under his leadership, Missouri’s public elementary and secondary schools have received record funding, and test scores and graduation rates have gone up.
+Similarly, even as other states were raising tuition by double digits, Missouri has led the nation in holding down tuition increases at public universities.

 Prior to becoming Governor, Jay Nixon was elected to a record four terms as Missouri’s Attorney General, beginning in 1992.
 Inheriting an office tainted by scandal, Nixon restored integrity to the Attorney General’s Office by cleaning up corruption, cracking down on crime, and protecting consumers and the environment.
 Under his leadership, the Attorney General’s Office became one of the most efficient and effective in state government.